kabaehr/kabaehr.github.io/_posts/2016-09-04-aurelia-advanced-i18n.markdown

 ${ myDate | df : undefined : selectedLocale}
 {% endhighlight %}

-I didn´t wanted to pass the current selected locale to every view or make it global so I created a wrapper around the <em>nf</em> and <em>df</em> value converters.
+I didn´t want to pass the currently selected locale to every view or make it global so I created a wrapper around the <em>nf</em> and <em>df</em> value converters.
 These wrapper value converters always requesting the current locale first so you don´t have to provide this value in every view or make it global.

 {% highlight javascript %}